AzureOrange404/DangerousWiki/pages/guides/controller/8bitdo_pro2.md

 _by @AzureOrange_

 1. Enter the Bluetooth Devices Configuration menu.
-2. Put the controller to X-Input by flicking the switch on the bottom of the controller.
+2. Switch the connection mode to X-Input by flicking the switch on the bottom of the controller to "X".
-3. Put the controller into pairing mode by pressing **Start Button** to wake it up and then the **Pairing Button** next to the USB-C port.
+3. Power the controller on by pressing the **Start Button** for roughly four seconds until the player indictor LED flashes.
-The light bar on the player end will start to stobe.
-4. Now select ... .
+4. Press the **Pairing Button** next to the USB-C port until the LED bar starts to strobe.
+5. Now select Pair and Connect to Bluetooth Device.
+6. Select the 8BitDo Pro 2 Controller and hit OK.
+7. Choose Security Mode 1 "DisplayYesNo" and hit OK.
+8. Now return to EmulationStation and enter the Main Menu
+9. Select Configure Input and follow the instructions on screen.

 ## How to turn the controller on